The 4th of July Scattergories Game That Boosts Brainpower

 1. Foods and Drinks:

-• BBQ dishes
+• BBQ dishes or side dishes

-• Picnic snacks
+• Picnic items or snacks

 • Ice cream flavors